 • Equitable Use: The fair and maximally accessible nature of a design

-• Flexibility of Use: The utility bandwidth of the object
+• The flexibility of Use: The utility bandwidth of the object

 • Simplicity and Intuitiveness of Use: The ease of understanding the function of the object